 The following Owner-Managed Businesses guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

-For guidance on the effects of being a close company, see the Implications of close company status guidance note.
+For guidance on the effects of being a close company, see the Close companies ― overview guidance note.

-A close company is a company which is resident in the UK where it meets either Condition A or Condition B and does not fall within one of the specific exceptions (exceptions are discussed below).
+A close company is a company which is resident in the UK where it meets either Condition A, the control test, or Condition B, the winding up test, and does not fall within one of the specific exceptions (exceptions are discussed below).

-Condition A requires that the company is under the control of either:
+The control test requires that the company is under the control of:

 any number of participators who are directors